hanjingo/doc/OS/process.md

    The scheduler is allowed to suspend a running process according to certain rules and reassign the processor to another process.

+### Scheduling Performance Metrics

+- `Task flow time`: Time required to complete a task.
+- `Scheduling flow time`: In multiprocessor systems, tasks are assigned to multiple processors; scheduling flow time is the sum of all processors' task flow times.
+- `Average flow`: Scheduling flow time divided by the number of tasks.
+Lower average flow means higher resource utilization and throughput, and lower cost per task.
+- `Processor utilization`: Sum of task flows on a processor divided by the maximum effective time unit.
+- `Speedup`: Sum of busy times of all processors divided by parallel work time.
+More processors increase speedup and throughput, but fewer processors reduce cost and may improve overall system performance by freeing processors for other tasks.
+- `Throughput`: Number of tasks completed per unit time, measured by the minimum completion time of task flows; it depends on the scheduling algorithm efficiency.

 ### Priority Scheduling

 The process with the highest priority is selected for execution first.
 If there are multiple processes sharing the same priority, they are scheduled in the order they arrived, following a First-Come, First-Served approach.
 The chosen process is then executed, either until completion or until it is preempted, depending on whether the scheduling is preemptive or non-preemptive.